MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 };
 ```

 This callback is not invoked for the very first user entering the room.
-Use Room Created to intercept the first player that joins.
+Use `RoomCreated` to intercept the first player that joins.
 You may acquire additional data about the event using the "args" argument.

 The example of args payload is shown below.